 Development of the 2025 Plan is an opportunity for the Commission to perform a comprehensive examination of the BCWMC policies and programs.
-The Administrator and Commission Engineer identified some topics that should be addressed during 2025 Plan development that may require more effort than others.
+The Administrator, Commission Engineer, and commissioners identified some topics that should be addressed during 2025 Plan development that may require more effort than others.
+We anticipate the Commission discussion of overarching issues (see Section 1.4) may clarify existing or identify new challenging issues.
 We recommend beginning to address these topics through targeted data review, research on how others are addressing these issues, and discussions with commissioners, city staff, and other stakeholders early in the planning process.
 Because there is a wide range in the depth of analyses and amount of work that could be incorporated into this phase, the budget is presented as a range.